{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Video surveillance and motion detectors, badges, ‘mantrap’ entrances, data center guards

-• Locked cages with ceilings for customer systems, locked cabinets as an option
+• Locked cages with ceilings for customer systems, and locked cabinets as an option

 • Intrusion detection and prevention systems, behavioral analysis, and alerts to staff